crossplane/crossplane/docs/postgresql.md

 ## Install Crossplane

-The first step will be to install Crossplane by following the steps in the [Crossplane install guide](install-crossplane.md).
+The first step will be to install Crossplane and any desired cloud provider stacks by following the steps in the [Crossplane install guide](install-crossplane.md).

 ## Add Cloud Provider